oatlog/oatlog/doc/report/main.typ

 insertions to uphold the invariant that an index that contains `(a,b,c)` must also contain `(b,a,c)`.

-Finally, note that the indexes store timestamps, which are integers incremented with every call to `canonicalize` that serve as a way to distinguish `old` from `all` tuples within calls such as `self.mul_.iter_old_2_to_0_1`.
+Finally, note that the indexes store timestamps, which are integers, incremented with every call to `canonicalize`, that serve as a way to distinguish `old` from `all` tuples within calls such as `self.mul_.iter_old_2_to_0_1`.

 #figure(